 - aerobic exercise, such as running, aerobic classes, or swimming, according to a 2017 study

-A person with fibromyalgia should choose the exercise regimen that works best for their schedule and lifestyle.
+A person with fibromyalgia should choose the approach to exercise that works best for them.

-For instance, because fibromyalgia may be linked to chronic inflammation, an anti-inflammatory diet may help.
-This diet encourages eating foods such as raspberries, fish, onions, and nuts.
-Processed foods, salt, and heavy alcohol consumption can increase inflammation, so people with fibromyalgia should avoid them.
+For some people, an anti-inflammatory diet may help.
+This involves eating foods such as raspberries, fish, onions, and nuts.
+Processed foods, salt, and heavy alcohol consumption can increase inflammation, so a person with fibromyalgia may benefit from avoiding these things.

-A person can find out which foods trigger their symptoms by keeping a food diary and tracking their symptoms.
-Working with a doctor or nutritionist can help individuals with fibromyalgia find the diet that suits them best.
+A person can find out which foods trigger their symptoms by keeping a food diary and tracking changes in symptoms that may correspond.

 Meditation, particularly mindfulness meditation, which encourages increased awareness of the present moment, may help with fibromyalgia symptoms.

 A 2014 study found that mindfulness alleviated many fibromyalgia symptoms in women, including stress and sleep problems.
-People who practiced mindfulness reported less severe symptoms and a lower perceived burden associated with fibromyalgia.
+Participants who practiced mindfulness reported less severe symptoms and a lower perceived burden associated with fibromyalgia.

 - massage therapy